-Prerequisites: CON 101 and CON 133

-Examines the principles that apply to planning and managing construction project field operations.
+Prerequisites or Corequisites: CON 101 or BLD 101; and CON 133 Examines the principles that apply to planning and managing construction project field operations.
 Major areas of focus include documentation and recordkeeping, jobsite layout and control, project safety, jobsite labor relations, subcontracting and purchasing, time and cost control, changes and claims, quality management, payments, and project closeout.